Princeton Law School: History

 In the 1820s, an attempt was made to organize teaching in law, but this plan ended following the death of the designated professor.

 The Law School at the College of New Jersey began instruction in 1847 as a modest effort consisting of three professors: Joseph Coerten Hornblower, Richard Stockton Field, and James S. Green.
 Only seven students obtained a law degree before the school closed in 1852.
 The short-lived experiment was the furthest the university got in a recurring ambition, marked by varying levels of effort, to establish a law school.

 In 1890, Princeton President Francis Landey Patton lamented that Princeton had faculties of philosophy and theology but needed to send Princeton graduates to Harvard or Columbia to study law.

 From 1923 to 1925, the university once again formed appreciable plans for the start of a law school but abandoned the idea due to cost and financial risk.

 In 1974, then president of Princeton, William G. Bowen, selected a committee to investigate and advise on the achievability of a law school.
 The committee recommended plans for a law school be deferred after citing high construction costs.

 Besides Princeton, Brown and Dartmouth are the two other Ivy League schools to lack a law school.

 Law at Princeton University today

+Princeton University does not have a law school currently.
+Princeton, instead, focuses on the undergraduate educational experience.

-Through its Princeton School of Public and International Affairs, Princeton maintains a program in law and public policy as well as a program in criminal justice.
+However, through the University's Princeton School of Public and International Affairs, Princeton maintains graduate programs in law and public policy.
+In this program students can earn a Master in Public Affairs (M.P.A.), a Master in Public Policy (M.P.P.), or a Ph.D. in Public Affairs.
+There is also the possibility of enrolling in a joint degree program, where students can earn a Juris Doctor (J.D.) from collaborating universities.

+There is also the Program in Law and Public Policy (P•LAW) "faculty affiliates teach and publish widely on topics from constitutional law and U.S. history to criminal justice, technology and foreign relations, engaging the University, the Princeton community, and the general public about the many ways law impacts American life."
+Although this program teaches graduate and undergraduate coursework, via their scholars and fellowship programs, it does not award graduate degrees.

-Though formally housed in the department of politics, Robert P. George also holds the title of professor of jurisprudence.
+Though formally housed in the department of politics, Robert P. George also holds the title of McCormick Professor of Jurisprudence.

 Princeton University does award honorary degrees of law.
 Sonia Sotomayor, then Circuit Judge of the United States Court of Appeals for the Second Circuit and currently Associate Justice of the Supreme Court of the United States, received an Honorary Doctor of Laws Degree from Princeton University.